 Students are offered the possibility of re-submitting work if a Fail is obtained.
 If a student does not pass on the first submission, the student is allowed another chance to resubmit work however, in such cases only a maximum of 50 marks can be achieved.
-In such cases, the students concerned will be contacted by the administration and offered the necessary guidance and support.
+In these cases, the administration will contact the students concerned and offer the necessary guidance and support.